Frknkdrbyram/Azuredevops/README.md

 ![Azure_pipeline_build_deploy_log](screenshot/13.jpg "Azure_pipeline_build_deploy_log")

-From now on every change to your code will trigger the CI/CD pipeline and update your webapp accordingly:
+From now on every change to your code will trigger the CI/CD pipeline and update your webapp accordingly

 ## Enhancements
 Future improvements include but are not limited to:
+* More test cases using pytest

-* preform automatically testing using testing module such as locust.
+* Preform automatically testing using testing module such as locust as script at the last step in deployment stage

 ## Demo